-Most portable radios including the CCRadio 3 have an internal AM antenna.
+Most portable radios including the CCRadio 2 have an internal AM antenna.
 Best performance is achieved when the radio is swiveled on its base for maximum signal pickup from the transmitting tower.
 This same technique can be used to help nullify unwanted signals or radio noise.
+Experimentation is the best way to see how it works for you.